What is phishing? How to recognize and avoid phishing scams.

 Ever get an email that looks like it’s from your bank warning you that it will freeze your checking account unless you verify your personal information?
 The email might have contained a link.
 And if you clicked?
 You might have landed on a website that asked you to fill in such personal information as your Social Security number and bank account numbers.

 The problem?
 These emails never come from your actual bank.
-Instead, they’re the tools wielded by scammers.
+Instead, they’re the tools wielded by scammers and a threat to your cybersecurity.

 Such emails are an example of phishing, an effort by scammers to trick you into giving up personal information that they can then use to access your bank accounts or credit cards.
 Phishers can reach you through email, text or even by phone.

 The ultimate goal no matter which method scammers use?
 They want your personal information.
-And they’ll send countless fake messages across the globe in the hope that they’ll trick enough people into surrendering this information.
+And they’ll send countless fake email and text messages across the globe in the hope that they’ll trick enough people into surrendering this sensitive information.

 The Federal Trade Commission points to a recent attack targeting Netflix users.
 The phishing email purports to be sent from Netflix and warns recipients that the streaming company is “having some trouble” accessing the customer’s billing information.
 The message asks victims to click on a link to update their payment method.
 That link, of course, doesn't take users to Netflix.
 It takes them to a fake website created by the scammers.